brentd09/AZ040Labs/PowerShell-Lab-03.md

     ```PowerShell
     1..10
-    # 1..10 will produce a collect of numbers (Also called an array)
+    # 1..10 will produce a collection of numbers (Also called an array)
     ```
     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>